Can You Sue for Bullying at Work and Claim Compensation?

 - The type of medical treatment they will need now and in the future.

-- How much does it impact their quality of life?
+- How much does it change their quality of life?

 When calculating common law damages, personal injury lawyers and insurance companies use ‘heads of damage’ to decide the awarded settlement; these include: